Ushant: Fauna

 Ouessant sheep form a rare breed, originating here.
-These are northern European short-tailed sheep, ubiquitous in northern Europe up to Roman times, but which now survives only in a few places.
-Apart from Ushant, these are in remote islands and mountains of Britain and Scandinavia and some places around the Baltic Sea.
-It is one of the smallest breeds of domestic sheep.
-It is usually black or dark brown (a few are white), and it is now kept elsewhere in the world as a heritage breed.
+These northern European short-tailed sheep were ubiquitous in northern Europe through Roman times but now survive in few places, including Ushant, remote islands and mountains of Britain and Scandinavia, and some places around the Baltic Sea.
+They are one of the smallest breeds of domestic sheep.
+They are usually black or dark brown (a few are white), and are kept elsewhere as a heritage breed.

-The isolation of the island has helped the conservation of the European dark bee (Apis mellifera mellifera), unaffected by pollution, pesticides and Varroa parasites.
-In the rest of France, it has been substituted by Apis mellifera ligustica.
-As a side effect, populations of the bee louse, Braula coeca, that has elsewhere perished through pesticides can still be found among the island's bee population.
+Ushant's isolation has helped the conservation of the European dark bee (Apis mellifera mellifera), unaffected by pollution, pesticides and Varroa parasites.
+In the rest of France, it has been replaced by Apis mellifera ligustica.
+As a side effect, populations of the bee louse, Braula coeca, that has elsewhere perished through pesticides are still found on Ushant.
 The association Conservatoire de l'Abeille Noire Bretonne is attempting to conserve and increase the numbers of the European dark bee, intending to reintroduce it in Western France.

 Ushant and the Molène archipelago support Europe's southernmost colony of grey seals.
 They are mostly at Point Cadoran, on Ushant's north coast, where the strong currents keep the water temperature below 15 degrees Celsius (59 °F), the warmest that the seals can tolerate.